jacobbargeron/nyc-schools-analysis/README.md

 ---

-## Business Interpretation
+## Insights & Implications

-After analyzing visitor behavior, engagement metrics, and demographic data for NYC public schools, clear patterns emerge.
-Schools with higher poverty rates tend to have more English learners, suggesting overlapping challenges in underserved communities.
+After analyzing demographic and performance data for NYC public schools, clear patterns emerge.
+Schools with higher poverty rates tend to have more English learners, indicating overlapping challenges in underserved communities.

-These findings highlight the need for targeted educational support, particularly in language assistance programs, to better serve students in high-poverty areas.
+These findings highlight the need for targeted educational support, particularly language assistance programs, to better serve students in high-poverty areas.

+These insights can help guide resource allocation and policy decisions within NYC public schools.

 ---